Епідемічний висипний тиф

 Epidemic typhus is a rickettsial disease.

 Humans are the natural reservoir for R. prowazekii, which is prevalent worldwide and transmitted by body lice when louse feces are scratched or rubbed into bite or other wounds (or sometimes the mucous membranes of the eyes or mouth).
-In the US, humans occasionally contract epidemic typhus after contact with flying squirrels because fleas or lice on flying squirrels may be vectors.
+In the United States, humans occasionally contract epidemic typhus after contact with flying squirrels because fleas or lice on flying squirrels may be vectors.

 Symptoms and Signs of Epidemic Typhus

 After an incubation period of 7 to 14 days, fever, headache, and prostration suddenly occur.
 Temperature reaches 40° C in several days and remains high, with slight morning remission, for about 2 weeks.
 Headache is generalized and intense.
-Small, pink macules, which appear on the 4th to 6th day, rapidly cover the body, usually in the axillae and on the upper trunk and not on the palms, soles, and face.
+Small, pink macules, which appear on the fourth to sixth day, rapidly cover the body, usually in the axillae and on the upper trunk and not on the palms, soles, and face.
 Later, the rash becomes dark and maculopapular.
 In severe cases, the rash becomes petechial and hemorrhagic.

 Splenomegaly sometimes occurs.
 Hypotension occurs in most seriously ill patients.
 Vascular collapse, renal insufficiency, encephalitic signs, ecchymosis with gangrene, and pneumonia are poor prognostic signs.